Paul Lévy (mathematician): Biography

 During World War I Lévy conducted mathematical analysis work for the French Artillery.
 In 1920 he was appointed Professor of Analysis at the École Polytechnique, where his students included Benoît Mandelbrot and Georges Matheron.
 He remained at the École Polytechnique until his retirement in 1959, with a gap during World War II after his 1940 firing because of the Vichy anti-Jewish legislation.

 Lévy made many fundamental contributions to probability theory and the nascent theory of stochastic processes.

 He introduced the notion of 'stable distribution' which share the property of stability under addition of independent variables and proved a general version of the Central Limit theorem, recorded in his 1937 book Théorie de l'addition des variables aléatoires, using the notion of characteristic function.
-He also introduced, independently from Ya.
-Khinchine, the notion of infinitely divisible law and derived their characterization through the Lévy–Khintchine representation.
+He also introduced, independently from Aleksandr Khinchin, the notion of infinitely divisible law and derived their characterization through the Lévy–Khintchine representation.